List of non-EU countries compliant with new EU antimicrobial requirements

 The EU has updated the list of non-EU countries that meet new EU requirements on the use of antimicrobial medicinal products in animals or animal products (see Rules on prohibited antimicrobials in imported animal products).

-Only countries that have an approved residue monitoring plan (listed in Regulation 2021/405, Annex -I) can also be listed for antimicrobials.
+Only countries that have an approved residue monitoring plan (listed in Regulation 2021/405, Annex -I) can be included in the list for antimicrobials (Regulation 2021/405, Annex XVIa).

 The updated list for antimicrobials now includes all the countries that are listed regarding residue control plans (in Regulation 2021/405, Annex -I) except: